 I am relatively new to the NaNoWriMo game.
-After debating about it for years, I finally started participating three years ago.
-I’ve participated twice–the middle year was for editing–and I “won” NaNoWriMo (meaning I finished the 50,000 words needed) both times.
-Both years, I actually almost doubled the word count both times as well.
+After debating about it for years, I finally started participating four years ago.
+I’ve participated thrice, and I “won” NaNoWriMo (meaning I finished the 50,000 words needed) each time.
 I attribute a lot of this success to podcasts, and not just podcasts about writing.
 To me, the podcasts that made me successful were the ones that gave me more resources to use when planning out my novels, or the ones that put my mind in a more creatively analytical framework.
 Podcasts about writing usually didn’t do anything for me.
 Podcasts about seeing the world creatively absolutely did.

 One of the most important lessons I think a writer can learn is being insatiably curious.
 99% Invisible is an exercise in looking at the most mundane things and thinking, “What’s the story behind this?”
 99% Invisible is “about all the thought that goes into the things we don’t think about — the unnoticed architecture and design that shape our world,” and it doesn’t disappoint.
 While writing, this podcast reminds me to think about every facet of the story I’m telling.
 Why does the world I’m creating operate the way it does?
 What was it shaped by?
 How do these things affect the characters?
 Even if you’re writing realistic fiction, 99% Invisible still reminds the listener that everything has a story, and most are more interesting than you’d think.
 I can’t count how many times I was stuck in a scene only to think back to this show and tell myself, “Something mundane here is actually so interesting.
 What is it?
 How can I use it?”